Jeannie Mills Pwerle

 COMMUNITY: Utopia, NT

-Jeannie's subject matter is the flower and seeds of the Anaty (Bush Yam, or potato).
-Using a variety of colours in each brush stroke, she builds up a pattern of harmonious (and occasionally contrasting) colours, embedded in (or defined by) a multitude of fine white dots, usually executed with intricate detail.
+Using a variety of colours in each brush stroke, Jeannie builds up a pattern of harmonious (and occasionally contrasting) colours, embedded in (or defined by) a multitude of fine white dots, executed with intricate detail.
 Her paintings capture the viewer's attention as their eyes meander across the canvas, enjoying the harmonies and subtle variations in each brush stroke - no two being the same.

-Jeannie's Dreamings are centred on the seeds and blossom of the desert yam and on associated women's ceremony.
-Although the Bush Yam Dreaming is shared by several other Utopian artists, including the prominent artist Emily Kame Kngwarreye, Jeannie's works are unique to her and immediately recognisable.
+Although the Anaty (Bush Yam Dreaming) is shared by several other Utopian artists, Jeannie's works are unique to her and immediately recognisable.
 Her works and the variegated colour tones within them, make fascinating pieces in the home, because their colours subtly change, deepen or brighten with every nuance of the ambient light.
 They make excellent choices for interior design enthusiasts.